wolfgangasdf/iqp-book/b-evidence-for-qm.md

 `[slide]`

-Light has already long ago, since Newton, been postulated to consist of light particles but in a wrong way.
-More often it was thought to consist of electromagnetic waves since interference effects are evident even in every-day physics, think of the color of soap bubbles.
-In 1900, Max Planck published a theory of black-body radiation – this is about thermal radiation in equilibrium with a perfectly absorbing body – despite not black, the sun is to a good degree such a black body.
-The spectra of black body ratiation could not be explained with classical light waves only - as shown in the figure classical models predict a divergence of the emission towards short wavelengths.
+Already long ago, since Newton, light has been postulated to consist of light particles.
+But, more often light was thought to consist of electromagnetic waves since interference effects are evident even in every-day physics, think of the color of soap bubbles.
+In 1900, Max Planck published a theory of black-body radiation.
+It was known that hot materials such as a glowing piece of metal emit light, and in a so-called *black body*, thermal radiation is in equilibrium with the body.
+Our sun is such a black body, and it is quite easy to measure the spectrum of the sun, that is the color- or frequency dependent intensity.
+These spectra of black body ratiation could not be explained with classical light waves - as shown in the figure, the classical *Rayleigh-Jeans* model predicts a divergence of the intensity towards short wavelengths which is clearly in contradiction to the yellow color of the sun.

-Only after Planck and others assumed that atoms emit and absorb discrete quanta of radiation, this issue was solved and the models resulted in the observed spectra, for instance from the sun.
-The quanta or photons have an energy $E=hf$, where $f$ is the frequency of the radiation and $h$ is a fundamental constant of nature, the Planck constant with a value of $h=6.626\cdot 10^{-34}\,\mathrm{J s}$.
+Only after Planck and others assumed that atoms emit and absorb discrete quanta of radiation, this issue was solved and the models resulted in the observed spectra.
+These quanta or photons have an energy $E=hf$, where $f$ is the frequency of the radiation and $h$ is a fundamental constant of nature, the Planck constant with a value of $h=6.626\cdot 10^{-34}\,\mathrm{J s}$.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]